Stocks slide as coronavirus spike slows US reopening

 In commodities markets, West Texas Intermediate crude slipped 0.65 percent to $38.47 while gold dropped 0.07 percent to $1,769 an ounce.

-European markets were up across the board, with London's FTSE gaining 1.39 percent, France's CAC 40 adding 1.1 percent and Germany's DAX up 0.44 percent.
+European markets were mixed, with London's FTSE gaining 0.66 percent and France's CAC 40 adding 0.39 percent.
+Germany's DAX fell 0.32 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS